kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/synch_10.md

 https://github.com/kevin-crook-ucb/ucb_w205_crook_supplement/blob/master/2021_Summer/synch_10_python_requests.ipynb

 You can probably run this under your Anaconda install on your laptop.
-Be careful of cookie conflicts with Jupyter Notebook (may want to use a Chrome incognito window).

 You can also run this using the Google Cloud Platform => AI Platform => Notebook instances => OPEN JUPYTERLAB